 The interface is designed for a 2.5D system with an interposer used for routing signals between the 3D DRAM stack and the PHY on the SoC.
 This combination of signal density and stacked form factor requires special design consideration.
 In order to enable easy implementation and improved flexibility of design, Rambus performs complete signal and power integrity analysis on the entire 2.5D system to ensure that all signal, power and thermal requirements are met.

-The HBM2E PHY and Northwest Logic HBM2E controller used together comprise a complete HBM2E memory interface subsystem.
+The Rambus HBM2E PHY and HBM2E controller used together comprise a complete HBM2E memory interface subsystem.
 Alternatively, these cores can be licensed separately to be paired with 3rd-party HBM2E controller or PHY solutions.

 For AI and HPC applications, HBM2E memory can deliver excellent bandwidth, capacity and latency in a very compact footprint thanks to its 2.5D/3D structure.
 The flipside is that this same structure leads to greater design complexity and raises a new set of implementation considerations.